NVIDIA-Omniverse/kit-app-template/README.md

 #### Companion Tutorial

-**[Explore the Companion Tutorial](https://docs.omniverse.nvidia.com/kit/docs/kit-app-template/latest/docs/intro.html)**: This tutorial offers detailed insights into the underlying structure and mechanisms, providing a thorough grasp of both the Kit SDK and the development process.
+**[Explore the Kit SDK Companion Tutorial](https://docs.omniverse.nvidia.com/kit/docs/kit-app-template/latest/docs/intro.html)**: This tutorial offers detailed insights into the underlying structure and mechanisms, providing a thorough grasp of both the Kit SDK and the development process.

 ### New Developers